Trump halts World Health Organization funding amid coronavirus pandemic

 The Republican president recently accused the WHO of being too lenient with China in the earliest days of the crisis, despite having himself praised China in January for its response and transparency.

 Trump has made frequent use of scapegoats during his short political career.
-He often lashes out at the media, Democrats, or other when he feels attacked or under pressure.
+He often lashes out at the media, Democrats, or others when he feels attacked or under pressure.

 Trump said the WHO failed to investigate credible reports from sources in China's Wuhan province that conflicted with Beijing's accounts about the coronavirus' spread and "parroted and publicly endorsed" the idea that human to human transmission was not happening.